Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Introduction

-Moreover, the DKT process between a pair of spheroidal particles is quite different from that of spherical particles.
-As for a pair of oblate particles with an aspect ratio (the ratio between the polar radius and the equator radius) $\lambda=1/3$, the two particles do not undergo the tumbling stage after they are attracted and touch.
-Instead, they fall together with a steady pilled-up configuration, as if they are stuck together \citep{ardekaniNumericalStudySedimentation2016}.
-Regarding two prolate spheroids with $\lambda=3$, the DKT process is more complicated and depends on the initial relative orientation between the two particles \citep{ardekaniNumericalStudySedimentation2016}.
-If the symmetry axes of the two particles are initially parallel, the DKT process of the prolate particle pairs is similar to that of spherical particles.
-While if the symmetry axes are perpendicular at the beginning, a stable cross configuration is formed and the two prolate particles do not separate for a long time after they touch, similar to the case of the oblate particle pair.
-In principle, the attraction zone (within which the trailing particle can be attracted by the leading one) is larger, and the interaction time is longer for the DKT process of spheroidal particle pairs compared to that of spherical ones \citep{ardekaniNumericalStudySedimentation2016,moricheClusteringLowaspectratioOblate2023}.
-Therefore, particle shape plays an important role in the hydrodynamic interaction of settling particles.
+Moreover, according to the numerical work by \citet{ardekaniNumericalStudySedimentation2016}, the DKT process between a pair of settling spheroids is quite different from that of spherical particles.
+As for a pair of oblate particles with an aspect ratio (the ratio between the polar and equator radius) $\lambda=1/3$, the two particles do not undergo the tumbling stage after they approach and touch.
+Instead, they fall with a steady pilled-up configuration, as if they are stuck together \citep{ardekaniNumericalStudySedimentation2016}.
+Regarding a pair of prolate spheroids with $\lambda=3$, the DKT process is more complicated and dependent on their initial relative angle \citep{ardekaniNumericalStudySedimentation2016}.
+If the symmetry axes of the two prolate particles are initially parallel, the DKT process is similar to that of spherical particles.
+While, if the symmetry axes are perpendicular at the beginning, a stable cross-like configuration is formed and the two prolate particles do not separate for a long time after they touch, similar to the case of oblate particles.
+In principle, the attraction zone (within which the trailing particle can be attracted by the leading one) is larger, and the interaction time (the time duration for the particle pair to keep in touch) is longer for the DKT process of spheroidal particle pairs, compared to that of spherical ones \citep{ardekaniNumericalStudySedimentation2016,moricheClusteringLowaspectratioOblate2023}.
+To conclude, the particle shape plays an important role in the hydrodynamic interaction between settling particles.